 Looking for another example?
 I got you.

-I am currently in the process of paying back my student loans from ASU.
+Currently, I am in the process of paying back my student loans from ASU.
 Let’s just say, I have a very large sum to pay back.
-It will most definitely take many years.
+It will most definitely take many many many years.
 I put yet another call out to the universe saying something like, “I would love to be free of my student loans.”
 I thought about this for a few weeks off and on.
 Not 100% focusing on it but still had it in the back of my mind at all times.
-One day I was really focusing on this idea because I noticed after two years of making payments, I barely made a dent.
+One day I was really focusing on this idea because I noticed after two years of making payments, a dent was barely made.
 It really hit me that day.
 Just a couple days later, I landed a freelance gig that paid enough to knock out the entirety of my student loans.

 This E² book has changed how I approach a lot of things with my career and overall day to day life.
 I am prefacing this whole post with the ideology that allows me to achieve what I have achieved thus far.
 A positive attitude, a clear, open mind, and the will to do bigger and better things.
 This isn’t paid advertising to get you to buy the book.
 I just believe in the book that much that I want to share it with everyone because I know how much it’s helped and guided me.